Other / mixed grade configuration · Gulf Shores, AL

 How many students attend Gulf Shores Elementary School?

 Gulf Shores Elementary School has 1,230 students enrolled.
-It is a other school in Gulf Shores, AL.
+It is a public school in Gulf Shores, AL.

 What is the student-teacher ratio at Gulf Shores Elementary School?